AnthonyJRay/udemy-alg-ds/notes/notes.md

 - Every node to the _left_ of a parent node is _always less_ than the parent.
 - Every node to the _right_ of a parent node is _always greater_ than the parent.

 ## Section: 13 - Tree Traversal ( Depth / Breadth First Search)

+There are many ways to traverse tree's, whereas with Linked Lists, there's really only 1 way.
+Start from the head, until you reach the tail.

+There are 2 _main_ ways of traversing a tree.

+- Breadth-first Search
+- Depth-first Search

 ## Section: 14 - Binary Heaps ( Priority Queue)